How to Customize Branding and Drive Growth with Your RankedVote Contest

 Note: You can try out custom colors and the action banner on any plan.
 But you'll need a Premium Plan in order for your voters to see them.

 Just like the other settings in RankedVote, any customizations are set from the Details page.
 The Details page is where you land immediately after creating your contest.
 You can always get back to it by clicking the "Details" button for the contest from the Dashboard.
+All customization features are in the aptly named "Customize" section that just after the Voter Data section.

 Color is the first setting in this area.
 Click "Edit" to change it.